Skip to Content

 March,April,May, Tasmania

-By April, millions of Short-tailed Shearwaters leave the Tasmanian coast on their migration flight to the sub-Arctic region around Alaska, along with other migratory waders such as, Ruddy Turnstones, Red-necked Stints, Common Greenshanks and Eastern Curlews.
+“By April, we see millions of Short-tailed Shearwaters leave the Tasmanian coast on their migration flight to the sub-Arctic region around Alaska, along with other migratory waders such as, Ruddy Turnstones, Red-necked Stints, Common Greenshanks and Eastern Curlews also departing at this time.

 Beautiful Firetails can be seen feeding on the ground on various seeds, being most prevalent in coastal areas.
 Although this species is also located on the mainland, it is most prolific in Tasmania and the Bass Strait islands.
 Another well known endemic is the Green Rosella, Australia's largest rosella.
-This beautifully coloured bird occurs throughout a wide range of forest types, from the mountains to the coast.
+This beautifully coloured bird occurs throughout a wide range of forest types, from the mountains to the coast."

 • Tasmanian Native Hen